jsboak/opentelemetry-k8s-demo/adservice/README.md

-### NOTE: Must download opentelemetry JAR into adservice directory.
-You can download it from here: https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent-all.jar

 # Ad Service

 The Ad service provides advertisement based on context keys.
 If no context keys are provided then it returns random ads.